greatermonk/2048-Game-in-python/README.md

 # 2048-Game-in-python
-Basic 2048 game in python using tkinter
+Basic 2048 game in python using tkinter GUI